 Location, Location, Location

 Borrowing the mantra of many real estate agents, sometimes it’s all about location, location, location.
-This is quite clear for oil and gas plays, particularly when looking at the acreage multiples played across various regions.
+This is quite clear for oil and gas plays, particularly when looking at the acreage multiples paid across various regions.
 Eagle Ford Shale has quietly delivered solid results, overshadowed by some of the other shale plays, particularly the Permian to the west.
 The Eagle Ford’s location provides a distinct advantage, however, as it is closer to higher Brent-related pricing seen on the Gulf Coast.
 Its higher cut of oil also opens it up to Louisiana Light Sweet pricing.
 Even though the attention on the Permian has increased both acreage multiples and congestion due to transportation issues, it has been less of a concern in the Eagle Ford because the product has a shorter distance to travel to get to market.

 While proximity to better pricing is clearly a boon, location within the region also plays a large role.